DanielJDupont/DeepRL/README.md

-# Author: Daniel Dupont

-Deep Reinforcement Learning Algorithms
+# Deep Reinforcement Learning Algorithms
+## Author: Daniel Dupont
+### "Seek freedom and become captive of your desires.
+Seek discipline and find your liberty."

 Algorithms Covered: